fedimint/fedimint/docs/dev-running.md

 ```

 The `spend` subcommand allows sending notes to another client.
 This will select the smallest possible set of the client's notes that represents a given amount.
-The notes are base64 encoded into a note and printed as the `note` field.
+The notes are base64 encoded and printed as the `note` field.

 ```shell
 $ fedimint-cli spend 100000